yairEO/tagify/README.md

 ## Ajax whitelist
 Dynamically-loaded suggestions list (*whitelist*) from the server (as the user types) is a frequent need to many.

+Tagify comes with its own loading animation, which is a very lightweight CSS-only code, and the <em>loading</em>
+state is controlled by the method `tagify.loading` which accepts `true` or `false` as arguments.

 Below is a basic example using the `fetch` API.
 I advise to abort the last request on any input before starting a new request.

 ```javascript